 Nearly everyone feels anxious now and then.
 Money, work, relationships — anxiety is built into modern life.
 It’s also built into your body.
 It’s a protective mechanism that helps you avoid danger.
 Anxiety is the nagging voice that reminds you to lock the doors and check your gas gauge.
 It’s only a problem when it starts to disrupt your life.
-That’s exactly what happens during an anxiety attack.
 Your worries escalate until they suddenly feel unmanageable and overwhelming.
 There are a few differences when it comes to an anxiety attack and a panic attack.
 Read on to learn some of the key differences.

 You won’t find anxiety attacks listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the standard guide for mental health professionals.
 Yet these attacks are very real.
 They’re a natural response to a long, slow buildup of stress and worry.
 Symptoms of an anxiety attack vary, depending on the degree and type of stress.
 Psychological symptoms predominate, but you might also have physical symptoms, such as: